imperva/terraform-dsfhub-agentless-onboarding/examples/onboard-gcp-mysql/README.md

-# Onboard Google Cloud BigQuery example
+# Onboard Google Cloud SQL for MySQL example
 This example includes additional prerequisites that will need to be completed to fully utilize the module.
-More details can be found in the [onboarding documentation](https://docs.imperva.com/bundle/onboarding-databases-to-sonar-reference-guide/page/BigQuery-Onboarding-Steps_48367536.html).
+More details can be found in the [onboarding documentation](https://docs.imperva.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Cloud-SQL-for-MySQL-Onboarding-Steps_48367584.html).

 This example creates 'dsfhub' and 'google' resources.
 More information regarding authentication to each can be found in the relevant provider documentation:
 - [dsfhub](https://registry.terraform.io/providers/imperva/dsfhub/latest/docs)